DIN-Foundation/bcs-ntnu-2021/project-plan.md

 ### Why Kanban instead of Scrum?

-Kanban is a lightweight/low-overhead framework.
+Most Scrum projects implements a Kanban-board, and I would argue that Scrum could be considered a superset of Kanban, but they are really orthogonal concepts.
+It is not either or.
+You could have a Kanban-only, Kanban+Scrum or Scrum-only project.

 Since the developer-team consist of only 1 person, Scrum is considered too much overhead, since all the Scrum rituals has to be organized and executed by a single person.
+Kanban is lower overhead, by requiring fewer meetings, fewer roles, fewer rituals, making Kanban more flexible but also less structured than Scrum.

 Scrum has a focus on delivering something every sprint.
 Kanban does not say anything about how often something should be delivered.
 Since this project is research-heavy, there is still a big question-mark about what should be made, and when something should be made.
 Of course it would be possible to schedule a demo every 2 weeks to show... something.
 The feeling here is that we need more flexibility than that.

 A demo will be held on the weekly meetings showcasing what has been done the last week, if something worth showing has been done.
 This would be similar to having a sprint of 1 week in Scrum.
 It could be safe to say that we are having Kanban with 1 week sprints.
-But the scheduling of new tasks and demonstration of completed tasks happens in the same meeting VS being 2 separate meetings (often on 2 separate days - Demo-meeting on last day of sprint, planning-meeting on first day of next sprint) in Scrum.
+But the scheduling of new tasks and demonstration of completed tasks happens in the same meeting VS being 2 separate meetings (often on 2 separate days - Demo-meeting on last day of sprint and planning-meeting on first day of sprint) in Scrum.

 ## 4.2 Plan for statusmøter og beslutningspunkter i perioden